 What’s Inside: How to make bone broth in your slow cooker using simple ingredients for stronger gut health!
 This recipe is AIP-friendly, Paleo, and Whole30!

 Let’s talk bone broth.
 Is this just another health or food trend?
 NO!
 This is here to stay and I’m so happy it is.
 This is an old old old remedy, there’s really nothing new about it.
 If your Grandmother used to make you broth or chicken soup when you were sick – you know what I’m talking about.
-The benefits are truly amazing and if it’s one new thing you try, I’m going to have to say this should be it unless you’re a vegetarian.
+The benefits are truly amazing.

-I have been consistently drinking a cup daily now for so many reasons and love it, I hope you’ll try my template recipe below.
+Drinking or incorporating bone broth regularly into your diet is so supportive to gut health.
 You can buy bone broth, however, it can get pricey to buy so often.
 Making it at home is best because you know what’s in it AND it takes very little effort to make.
 It might sound intimidating but I promise you it’s not.

-TIP: Make a whole chicken (or other type of meat) on Sunday for dinner and use the carcass to make bone broth for the week!
+Tip: Make broth-making a routine by cooking a whole chicken on Sundays for dinner and use the carcass to make bone broth for the week!